Turning Point Action: 2024 presidential election

-For the 2024 presidential campaign Turning Point Action launched a "chase the vote" program that saw 1,000 people hired for voter outreach with a focus on younger voters as well as low-propensity Republican voters in all key battleground states, including Arizona, Wisconsin, partially in Michigan and Pennsylvania.
+For the 2024 presidential campaign, Turning Point Action launched a "chase the vote" program that saw 1,000 people hired for voter outreach with a focus on younger voters as well as low-propensity Republican voters in all key battleground states, including Arizona, Wisconsin, partially in Michigan and Pennsylvania.
 Voter turnout operations are typically run by national and state Republican parties or candidates' own campaigns, but in 2024 a Federal Election Commission decision allowed campaigns to coordinate canvassing with outside groups.
 For Turning Point, that has meant hiring staffers, developing a canvassing app and staffing tables at both on- and off-campus events.
 In Wisconsin, TPAction combined their canvassing efforts with those of America PAC.

 Before the 2024 election TPAction brought Moms for America into their "Chase the Vote" alliance.
 The partnership's goal was to have Moms for America help promote events.
-A new app focused on get out the vote tactics (GOTV).
-The app provided data with insights to key targets to "chase" during the election cycle.
+They also launched a new app focused on get-out-the vote (GOTV) tactics, which provided data with insights to key targets to "chase" during the election cycle.

 During the 2024 presidential election, Brian Hughes, a senior advisor on the Trump campaign, called TPAction's field program a "force multiplier" that allowed for more efficient deployment of campaign and RNC assets in key battleground states.

 "You're being brainwashed" tour

 Prior to the 2024 presidential election, Charlie Kirk visited around 25 college campuses in the "You're being brainwashed" tour.
-Trying to stir up more Gen-Z voter turnout, he would engage/debate with students on many different relevant topics.
+To encourage Gen Z voter turnout, he engaged in debates with students on a range of political topics.
 According to Turning Point Action, the tour produced around two billion views on social media.
 The tour has been praised as having a "critical role" in helping Donald Trump get elected.

+Commit 100

+In 2024, TPAction started "Commit 100", a voter-contact field program which grew into a major campaigning force that contacted more than 552,000 people through various methods including calling, texting, mailing postcards and knocking on doors.

 2025 Arizona Governor rally

-In May 2025, TPAction put on a rally for Congressman Rep. Andy Biggs to aid in his bid for Governor of Arizona.
+In May 2025, TPAction put on a rally for Rep. Andy Biggs to aid in his bid for Governor of Arizona.
 Thousands of people attended the rally (many of whom were sporting MAGA hats and T-shirts), which was held in a ballroom of the Arizona Biltmore Resort.
-Many other Republican lawmakers made appearances to show support including Rep. Burgess Owens (Utah), Rep. Eli Crane (Arizona), Rep. Paul Gosar (Arizona), Lauren Boebert (Colorado) and former Rep. Matt Gaetz (Florida).
-Before Briggs took the stage to speak, Charlie Kirk opened up with a few words encouraging all who were listening to remember that the very first Trump rally was held in Phoenix back in 2015.
+Many other Republican lawmakers made appearances to show support including Rep. Burgess Owens (Utah), Rep. Eli Crane (Arizona), Rep. Paul Gosar (Arizona), Lauren Boebert (Colorado), and former Rep. Matt Gaetz (Florida).
+Before Biggs took the stage to speak, Charlie Kirk opened up with a few words encouraging all who were listening to remember that the very first Trump rally was held in Phoenix back in 2015.